What is VO₂max, and why does it matter for longevity?

 VO₂max is the maximum amount of oxygen your body can use during intense exercise, measured in ml/kg/min.
 It's the single best measure of cardiorespiratory fitness, and one of the strongest predictors of long-term health — higher VO₂max is associated with lower all-cause mortality.
 It rises with endurance training and declines with age and inactivity.

-What's a good VO₂max?
+What's a good VO₂max by age?

 How Vita uses VO₂max